 What is Gynecomastia?

 Gynecomastia literally translates into “feminine breasts”.
 It may make a man feel terribly self-conscious about their appearance.
 It may interfere with intimacy or even manifest as avoidance behavior among peers.
 Gynecomastia, or enlarged male breast, is a common condition that may impair one’s ability to feel masculine.

-When one has gynecomastia, the excess fat and tissue present detract from a sculpted chest and make the chest appear breast-like.
-While gynecomastia poses no physical health risk by itself, make no mistake – enlarged breasts can dramatically affect self-esteem and that’s why many men seek to have this corrected through male breast reduction surgery.
+When men have gynecomastia, the excess fat and tissue present detract from a sculpted chest and make the chest appear breast-like.
+While gynecomastia poses no physical health risk by itself, make no mistake – enlarged breasts can dramatically affect self-esteem.

 Men seldom discuss their insecurities of their breasts with wives, family, or friends, and are more hesitant to see a doctor for such insecurities.
 If you suffer having gynecomastia, you may recognize such insecurities.
 You may be hesitant to be shirtless in public or fear to wear certain t-shirts that can expose your underlying breasts.
 You also may not feel entirely comfortable discussing your embarrassment with friends or family members.
 However, men with enlarged breasts is not uncommon and the feeling of embarrassment occurs very frequently in the adult population.
 You are not alone.
 In fact, studies have demonstrated that 30-60% of all men have enlarged breast size to some degree.

 How is Gynecomastia Treated?